fcamblor/bitrise-gs-cache/README.md

 ## Put filesystem into the cache

 ```
-gcs-cache store-fs --bucket-url=gs://my-bucket --branch=my-branch --cache-name=my-cache directory1 directory2
+gcs-cache store-fs --bucket-url=gs://my-bucket --app=my-app --branch=my-branch --cache-name=my-cache directory1 directory2
 ```

-This will store `directory1` and `directory2` contents into cache `my-cache` for branch `my-branch`
+This will store `directory1` and `directory2` contents into cache `my-cache` for branch `my-branch` in app `my-app`

 You can avoid passing any directory: in that case, the whole **current** directory content will be put into the cache.